amitCohen2/PredictionsGraphicEdition/README.md

 - Scene Builder

 <h2>Upgrades from Consule Edition</h2>
-1. Logic expansion - add actions and functions for simulation running.
+1. Logic expansion - add actions and functions for simulation running
-2. Graphic design.
+2. Graphic design
-3. Parallel Programming - running several simulations at the same timeץ
+3. Parallel Programming - running several simulations at the same time

 <h2>How to Run a Simulation?</h2>